 There are a couple of things you should know before being on your first starting line.
 Let’s have a look at them.

-If your bike is not working properly (brakes not working, bent wheel), you really need to get it fixed.
-Safety is really not the place where you should save money.
-Be aware that all race organizers will anyway check your bike and helmet before the race.
+If your bike is not working correctly (brakes not working, bent wheel), you really need to get it fixed.
+Safety is not the place where you should save money.
+Be aware that all race organizers will check your bike and helmet before the race.

-For race day, you might want to remove any unnecessary items from your bike, like a basket, lights, a gigantic bell, or a kickstand.
+You might want to remove any unnecessary items from your bike for race day, like a basket, lights, a gigantic bell, or a kickstand.